 But, it is always a good idea to become knowledgeable and prepared.

-Anthrax is an acute infectious disease caused by the spore-forming bacterium Bacillus anthracis.
+Anthrax is an acute infectious disease caused by the spore-forming bacterium Bacillus anthracis .
 Anthrax most commonly occurs in farm animals, but it can also infect humans.
 Symptoms of disease vary, but usually occur within 7 days after exposure.
-The serious forms of human anthrax are inhalation (a respiratory infection), cutaneous (a skin infection), and intestinal anthrax.
+The serious forms of human anthrax spores enter the body through

 Anthrax contamination was detected in U. S. Senate office buildings and at several other locations across the United States.
 The EPA has been working closely with the Capitol Hill Police, the U.S. Postal Service, the Centers for Disease Control, the FBI, and other agencies to ensure that existing anthrax contamination is quickly identified and thoroughly cleaned up, and also to prevent future exposures.